BekBrace/crypto-app-react/README.md

-#important notes on react hooks in general and {useState, useEffect} in particular
+#Important notes on react hooks in general and {useState, useEffect} in particular

 #You cannot use React hooks in class components, they must be function components.